Ad Expenditure: US$558bn 2018 GroupM Forecast This Year Next Year Dec 2017

-British giant WPP overtook Omnicom in 2008 to become the world's biggest marketing group, but recently it has been beset by problems, not least the sudden departure of its creatior and CEO Sir Martin Sorrell.
+British giant WPP overtook Omnicom in 2008 to become the world's biggest marketing group, but recently it has been beset by problems, not least the sudden departure in 2018 of its founder Sir Martin Sorrell.
 It owns four major advertising agencies in Ogilvy, VMLY&R, Wunderman Thompson and Grey as well as media networks Mindshare, Mediacom and Wavemaker, and more than 100 other diversified marketing agencies.

 Omnicom is the #2 marketing services group, with an extensive collection of different businesses led by the global networks of BBDO, DDB and TBWA, each with an unequalled reputation for creative excellence.
 Its main media buying network is OMD.
 The group also manages the largest portfolio of diversified marketing services companies of any global group.
 Plans to overtake WPP for the top spot through a merger with Publicis were abandoned in 2014.

 Publicis Groupe of France forced its way into the upper ranks with a string of canny acquisitions, including Saatchi & Saatchi and Leo Burnett.
 It also took control of BBH, and acquired a string of digital specialists including Digitas, Razorfish and Sapient.
 In 2016 its media networks Starcom MediaVest and Zenith Optimedia were split into four separate units.
 A bold plan to merge with Omnicom to create a new global giant collapsed in 2014.